Rethinking Awesome Lists

 Contains the source code for mac website, built using React, Redux, CSS flexboxes, and other cool technologies.

 MaxItUp is still in its early stages, and your feedback and support is very important.
-If you have a suggestion please open an issue or send me a message, or if you like the project please give it a star on Github and share it on Twitter to let others know about it.
+If you have a suggestion please open an issue, or if you like the project please give it a star on Github and share it on Twitter to let others know about it.